solaunar/camp_app/README.md

 # camp_app
 Full stack web application project for the course of Information Systems Analysis and Design at AUEB.
+Implemented a camping booking system using the MVP (Model View Presenter) architecture.
+Data is saved at a local database.
-Implemented a camping booking system, user can sign up, login, look for camping positions and make reservations if logged in.
-Data is saved at a local MySQL database.
+User can sign up, login, look for camping positions and make reservations if logged in.

 ### Built With
 * [HTML5](https://dev.w3.org/html5/html-author/)